 “I am going to Georgia,” Jeudy said.
 “I feel as though that is the best fit for me just for the simple fact that I feel that I can fit in.
 I have a good relationship with the coaches.
 I feel as though being coached under coach Kirby Smart – he gives that extra push, he will push the players when they need that little extra – he can help me work on stuff that I need to work on.

-Jeudy won’t be signing his National Letter of Intent for awhile, but it appears his recruitment is officially over.
+Jeudy won’t be signing his National Letter of Intent for awhile, but his commitment to Georgia football didn’t last long.

 Elijah Jeudy Highlights

-Elijah Jeudy will certainly need to get stronger, but as a high school prospect entering his senior season, he’s got plenty of upside.
-There’s no doubt he can become a potential force at the next level.
+Elijah Jeudy, the No. 173 overall prospect in his class, will certainly need to get stronger, but as a high school prospect entering his senior season, he’s got plenty of upside.
+There’s no doubt he can become a potential force at the next level and potentially in the NFL.